AninditaBasu/AninditaBasu/docs/index.rst

 These are scripts for your DITA files.

+All of these scripts are available to you under a `GPL 3 licence <https://opensource.org/licenses/GPL-3.0>`_, which is a copyleft licence.
+You are free to use and distribute the code as-is.
+You are also free to modify and distribute this code provided you distribute such modified code in its entirety under the same licence as this one (GPL 3).

 - **Word List Scanner**
     Scan all DITA files in a directory recursively for occurrences of an entire list of words and phrases.
 See :doc:`Word List Scanner <wordListScanner>`.